the-beef-calculator/AppleStore-Inventory-Checker/README.md

 The auth.java file will contain all your authentication details with twilio, so make sure you update your information there so that text message functionality will work.

-**It is important to note that at this time, only Apple locations inside the US are supported.**
+**It is important to note that at this time, only US Apple Locations are supported.**

 # Screenshot of the program in action